Treasure Data quick info

 Supported Sources and Connection Modes

-The first step is to make sure Treasure Data supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Treasure Data supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 API Write Key